imthegoodboy/wp-auttosend/README.md

 ---

-## Features

-- Stylish prompts with ASCII art.
-- Error handling for empty inputs.
-- Allows user to **cancel** at any prompt.
-- Fully customizable message, count, and interval.

----

 ## Disclaimer

 - Use this script **responsibly**.
 Sending spam messages may **violate WhatsApp rules** and result in your account being restricted or banned.